Canine "Raspberry Jam" Disease: Everything You Need To Know!

 It's difficult to say how much treatment for HGE will cost.
 It largely depends on how dehydrated your dog is before they get to the Vet.
 Generally, the earlier they are seen to, the less treatment they will need, and the lower your Vet bill will be.

 Your treatment cost may also be affected by whether your dog is treated at a regular Vet clinic or a 24 Hour Emergency Centre with specialised facilities and round-the-clock medical attention.
-We have always felt more comfortable with the latter option (particularly overnight) as we prefer our dogs to be under constant supervision.
+In our opinion, we feel dogs should always be supervised in this condition so we have always chosen the latter option.

-As a ball park figure, our own experiences with HGE have cost between $1500 - $7000 (AUD) per episode.
+As a ball park figure, our personal experiences with HGE have cost between $1500 - $7000 (AUD).
 In the more severe cases, surgery was required to rule out foreign body ingestion (as the imaging was inconclusive).

 If affordability may be an issue for you, there's a few things you can do to manage this: